Twin Cities, Gemini

 What.
 No. ELPIS was the illusion.

 “I have to say I’m impressed by the amount you know, Leona,” Gabrielle said after a beat.
-“Will I get that same information on my desk in a classified folder when I become first chairwoman of the Assignment Department, or is that something that the Chairman of Ophiuchus only provides to certain departments?”
+“Will I get that same information on my desk in a classified folder when I become first chairwoman of the Assignment Department, or is that something that the Head Chairman of Ophiuchus only provides to certain departments?”

 Leona didn’t respond.